warp-contracts/academy/warp-academy-docs/tutorials/pst/tests/execution.md

   qty: 2000,
 });

-await mineBlock(arweave);
 expect((await pst.currentState()).balances[walletAddress]).toEqual(2000);
 ```

 We are using SDK's `writeInteraction` method which creates, signs and posts transactions with specific input to Arweave and returns a transaction id.
 We will call the mint function which should mint specific amount of FC tokens to the previously generated caller's wallet.

-As we posted a transaction which changes the contract's state, we need to mine a block by using the `mineBlock` function and read contract state to verify if `mint` function has correctly updated the state and minted some tokens to the caller's wallet.
+As we posted a transaction which changes the contract's state, we need to mine a block.
+Fortunately - as we've mentioned in previous chapter - the `Warp` instance obtained from `Warp.forLocal()` makes this
+for us automatically after each `writeInteraction` call.

 ## 💸 Transfering tokens